gilnam74/vex-sneppet/Houdini-basics.md

 #### Run new project.
 Create a project [folder structure](https://github.com/kiryha/AnimationDNA/wiki/02-Codex-DNA#folder-structure) and place repo content in `<rootProject>/PREP/PIPELINE` to use Mother.

-TBD: create a script `projectBuild.py` to create a folder structure and pull pipeline from GitHub into a proper folder.
+TBD: Download repository as a zip file, extract and run `setupProject.bat` to create a project folder structure and copy pipeline into a proper folder.

 #### Github developer notes
 Install GitHub Desktop.
 Clone this repo to a PIPELINE folder of a project used to develop the pipeline `E:\256\PROJECTS\NSI\PREP\PIPELINE`.